-All programs require acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
-Each student must register for the Master's Comprehensive Examination preceding the quarter in which graduation is anticipated.
+All MED programs require acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
+Each student must write the Master's Comprehensive Examination during or preceding the quarter in which graduation is anticipated.
+The examination is divided into two areas: Foundations of Education and Area of Specialization.
+Students should consult their advisor for specific information prior to registration.